Lower dentures are utterly useless

 With the tongue muscles getting in the way the poor old lower denture hasn’t got a snowball’s chance in hell of staying put.
-Meanwhile the patient struggles to speak and eat while it jumps around in the mouth with a life of its own.
+Meanwhile, the patient struggles to speak and eat while it jumps around in the mouth with a life of its own.

 What’s more, there is absolutely nothing the concerned practitioner can do about it.
-Try as he might, adjusting adjusting adjusting, remaking, relining and rebasing – it just won’t fix it.
+Try as he might, adjusting adjusting adjusting, remaking, relining, and rebasing – it just won’t fix it.

-Miserable patient, miserable dentist.
+Miserable patient, a miserable dentist.

 But aren’t the alternatives too expensive?

 Not necessarily.
-Enter the well proven implant-retained-denture.
+Enter the well-proven implant-retained-denture.

-The treatment costs a fraction of implant-bridge treatment where up to 6 implants may be required, (coupled to 10 or 12 porcelain bridge units bonded to a metal framework.)
+The treatment costs a fraction of implant-bridge treatment where up to 6 implants may be required (coupled to 10 or 12 porcelain bridge units bonded to a metal framework.)